Development of an early warning method incorporating pre-supernova neutrino light curves: Alarm methodology

 \section{Alarm methodology}

-Using the neutrino light curve, a new alarm method (rate+time analysis) is proposed, formulated as a one-sided hypothesis test between background-only $\mathrm{H}_0$ and signal+background $\mathrm{H}_1$.
+The alarm method using the neutrino light curve (rate+time analysis) formulated as a one-sided hypothesis test between background-only $\mathrm{H}_0$ and background+signal $\mathrm{H}_1$ (\cite{ShapeAnalysis2021}).
 The resulting p-value quantifies the significance against $\mathrm{H}_0$.
 In the rate+time analysis, let the data within a sliding analysis window $[t_0-T,t_0]$ be the event count $n$ and the set of timestamps $\{t_i\}|_{i=1,2,\cdots ,n}$, where $t_0$ denotes the observation time (the end of the analysis window).

 The expected pre-SN signal rate is a function of time relative to the core collapse, $R_\mathrm{s}(t-t*)$, where $t*$ is the start time of core collapse.
 The background rate is $R_B(t)$.
 The expected signal event count $S(t*)$ and background count $B$ over the time window $T$ (from $t_0-T$) are the integrals of these rates: